-Fixed Amount on Ward Charges Scheme (FAW) Outpatient • Eligible for free treatment at government outpatient dispensaries or polyclinics, specialist outpatient clinics and restructured hospitals We will not subsidise your first consultation at a specialist outpatient clinic if you or your dependants: have no referral letter; were referred by a private doctor; asked to see a specified consultant; or were referred to a named consultant. • You must pay non-subsidised items (see note below) upfront. • If you have medical treatment at a private clinic, you can claim a reimbursement of up to \$20 per visit.
-Hospitalisation • You are entitled to free treatment at a government, restructured or community hospital. • You are eligible for subsidised ward charges, which are based on 1% of your monthly basic pension, up to the following maximum rates.
-Basic pension per monthDaily ward charges \$1,325 and above \$8 \$975 to \$1,324 \$6 \$320 to \$974 \$3 Less than \$320 Nil • You must pay non-subsidised items (see note below) upfront. • The ward you are eligible to be treated in depends on your salary at the time you retire. • If you upgrade to a higher class ward you will not be eligible for the subsidised rates and you will have to pay full ward charges. • You are eligible for up to 28 days' length of stay at community hospitals for each episode of illness. • Your medical benefits will cover your stay at the community hospital only if: You or your dependants were referred from a restructured hospital after an inpatient stay; and The treatment at the community hospital involves key inpatient rehabilitation and sub-acute care services. • There is no coverage for palliative care at community hospitals.
-Dental • You are eligible for subsidised dental treatment at government dental clinics only.
+Fixed Amount on Ward Charges Scheme (FAW) Outpatient 0 or polyclinics, specialist outpatient clinics and restructured We will not subsidise your first consultation at a specialist outpatient clinic if you or your dependants: 1. have no referral letter; 2. were referred by a private doctor; 3. asked to see a specified consultant; or 4. were referred to a named consultant. • You must pay non-subsidised item is (see note below) upfront.
+If you have medical treatment at a private clinic, you can claim a reimbursement of up to \$50 per visit.
+Hospitalisation • You are entitled to free treatment or community hospital. • You are eligible for subsidised ward charges, which are based on 1% of your monthly basic pension, up to the following maximum rates.
+Basic pension per month Basic pension per monthDaily ward charges \$1,325 and above \$8 \$975 to \$1,324 \$6 \$320 to \$974 \$3 Less than \$320 Nil You must pay non-subsidised item is (see note below) upfront. • The ward you are eligible to be treat the time you retire.
+The ward you are eligible to be treated in depends on your salary at the time you retire.
+If you upgrade to a higher class ward you will not be eligible for the subsidised rates and you will have to pay full ward charges. • You are eligible for up to 28 days' length of stay at community hospitals for each episode of illness. • Your medical benefits will cover hospital only if: hospital after an inpatient stay 2.
+The treatment at the com You or your dependants were referred from a restructured hospital after an inpatient stay; and The treatment at the community hospital involves key inpatient rehabilitation and sub-acute care services. • There is no coverage for palliative care at community hospitals.
+Dental • You are eligible for subsidised de dental clinics only. ental treatment at government